CompCogNeuro/book/book/chapter-05.md

 Figure 5.1 shows the "gross" (actually quite beautiful and amazing!) anatomy of the brain.
 The outer portion is the "wrinkled sheet" (upon which our thoughts rest) of the **neocortex**, showing all of the major lobes.
 This is where most of our complex cognitive function occurs, and what we have been focusing on to this point in the text.
 The rest of the brain lives inside the neocortex, with some important areas shown in the figure.
 These are generally referred to as **subcortical** brain areas, and we include some of them in our computational models, including:

-* **Hippocampus** -- this brain area is actually an "ancient" form of cortex called "archicortex", and we'll see in the *Learning and Memory* Chapter how it plays a critical role in learning new "everyday" memories about events and facts (called *episodic* memories).
+* **Hippocampus** -- this brain area is actually an "ancient" form of cortex called "archicortex", and we'll see in the *Memory* Chapter how it plays a critical role in learning new "everyday" memories about events and facts (called *episodic* memories).

 * **Amygdala** -- this brain area is important for recognizing emotionally salient stimuli, and alerting the rest of the brain about them.
 We'll explore it in the *Motor Control and Reinforcement Learning* Chapter, where it plays an important role in reinforcing motor (and cognitive) actions based on reward (and punishment).